PennLINC/babs/docs/source/preparation_config_yaml_file.rst

 Section ``cluster_resources``
 =================================
-This section defines how much cluster resources each participant's job will use.
+This section defines the cluster resources each job will use, and the interpreting shell for executing the job script.

 Example section **cluster_resources** for ``QSIPrep``::